 I’ve watched it happen again and again, from the light in the eyes of children to the sudden “aha” that resolves in the face of an elder.
 Stories give us back to ourselves.

-For Summer Solstice, I will be sharing a tale from Slavic folklore variously known as The Firebird or Ivan and the Great Wolf.
-This is a textured and rich story that offers profound insight regarding the price of inspiration, the sacrifices we make in pursuit of the path that feels true beneath our feet, and the myriad ways we fall asleep rather than staying engaged in life (and how to wake ourselves back up again).
+For Summer Solstice, I will be sharing a tale from Slavic folklore that exists in several variants.
+This textured, rich story wends its way through so many themes: the price of inspiration, the sacrifices we make in pursuit of the path that feels true beneath our feet, the importance of relationship to the more-than-human world, and the myriad ways we fall asleep rather than staying engaged in life (and how to wake ourselves back up again).

 The way depth storytelling goes, you’ll show up, make yourself comfortable, and listen to the story as though it is happening in your own heart, as though each of the characters and landscapes and symbols might be a part of you.
 There may be music and poetry woven in, there may be laughter and there may be tears.